KILTprotocol/ProofCheck/README.md

 One such wallet is Sporran.
 [You can follow these steps to run a test version of Sporran](https://github.com/BTE-Trusted-Entity/sporran-extension/blob/main/docs/external.md).

-You will also need a credential anchored on Peregrine (like the ones issued by [a test version of SocialKYC](https://test.socialkyc.io/)).
+You will also need a credential anchored on Peregrine (like the ones issued by [the test version of SocialKYC](https://test.socialkyc.io/)).

 ## Quick test